cequence-io/openai-scala-client/README.md

 ---

-(🔥 **New**) In addition to the OpenAI API, this library also supports "API-compatible" providers such as:
+(🔥 **New**) In addition to the OpenAI API, this library also supports API-compatible providers such as:
 - [Azure OpenAI](https://azure.microsoft.com/en-us/products/ai-services/openai-service) - cloud-based, utilizes OpenAI models but with lower latency
 - [Azure AI](https://azure.microsoft.com/en-us/products/ai-studio) - cloud-based, offers a vast selection of open-source models
 - [Anthropic](https://www.anthropic.com/api) - cloud-based, a major competitor to OpenAI, features proprietary/closed-source models such as Claude3 - Haiku, Sonnet, and Opus